OFFIS-mosaik/mosaik/docs/tutorial/demo1.rst

 pairs, but work with large(r) sets of entities.
 Mosaik allows you to easily create multiple entities with the same parameters at once.
 It also provides some utility functions for connecting sets of entities with each other.
-So lets create nine more entities and connect them to our monitor:
+So lets create two more entities and connect them to our monitor:

 .. literalinclude:: code/demo_1.py
    :lines: 3-4,32-34